jsridev/DeltaHacks/README.md

 # DeltaHacks
-#An app for deltahacks
-#Requires the pip installation of tkintermapview
+#An app for deltahacks, requires the pip installation of tkintermapview